 Lambert-Eaton Myasthenic Syndrome (LEMS)

 Lambert-Eaton myasthenic syndrome (LEMS) is a neuromuscular disorder (a condition that affects the nerves and muscles).
 LEMS occurs when antibodies cause the immune system to disrupt communication between nerves and muscles.
-LEMS disrupts the nerves ability to release a chemical (acetylcholine) which is necessary for the muscle to work properly.
+LEMS disrupts the nerves' ability to release a chemical (acetylcholine) which is necessary for the muscle to work properly.

 Symptoms of LEMS

 Symptoms of Lambert-Eaton myasthenic syndrome (LEMS) include slow progressive muscle weakness and fatigue.
 The patient may also experience frequent muscle aches and cramps.
-The progressive muscle weakness commonly involves muscles of the hips, legs and shoulders and can sometimes cause significant difficulty in completing everyday activities.
+The progressive muscle weakness commonly involves muscles of the hips, legs and shoulders and can sometimes cause significant difficulty in performing everyday activities.
 Involuntary muscles can also be affected.
 Other symptoms include blurred vision, drooping eyelids, swallowing problems, dry mouth, constipation or erectile dysfunction.

 Lambert-Eaton myasthenic syndrome (LEMS) is diagnosed based on clinical symptoms, electromyographic (EMG) testing to measure muscle activity and testing for the presence of autoantibodies against voltage gated calcium channels.

 LEMS can be categorized into two different classes